Shiladitya Bora gets candid about perception towards independent films: ’Don’t need support’

 Everyone in life will go through these ups and downs.
 Some days you are jubilant and feel, "Duniya jeet lenge."
 The next day, something happens, which makes you think, ‘Oh God!
 What do we do now?’
 We went through these phases.
 In fact, when the film didn’t get selected at Cannes (Film Festival), our morale dipped slightly because Bikas and I had been trying for it for days.
 We thought, "Now let us leave it to the universe."
 TIFF premiere brings back our motivation, and reaffirms are intuition about this story

-At this point, I also want to talk about how Bayan is different from other independent films.
+At this point, I also want to talk about how Bayaan is different from other independent films.

 Go on…